yardinternet/toolkit/README.md

 # Yard Toolkit

-Yard Toolkit centralizes configuration files for formatting and linting, among other things.
+Yard Toolkit centralizes configuration files for building, formatting and linting, among other things.
 It is used by the WordPress team for sites and packages.

 ## Packages